top of page

 My research is also directly related to diversifying plant science, and I hope to contribute to shifting paradigms and improving equity in academia more broadly.
 I believe that fostering a diverse, thriving discipline with empowered researchers across continents, regardless of socioeconomic status, will yield the greatest potential to meet the economic, social, and evolutionary challenges facing twenty-first-century science.
 In addition to my collaborative research program in South Africa, I am working to critically dissect the forces that perpetuate inequality in academia using the tools of data science.

-Our recent paper on representation and participation in plant genomics has sparked an important conversation about the legacy of colonialism and its implications for science today.
-We showed that stark participation biases exist in plant genomics with researchers in the global south (particularly Africa and South America) being significantly underrepresented.
-Over 75% of published genomes have been led by researchers in affluent nations in central Europe, the USA, and China, and in many cases, researchers from these areas sequenced exotic plants native to the Global South with minimal collaborative efforts.
+Our recent papers on representation and participation in plant genomics and plant science more broadly have sparked an important conversation about the legacy of colonialism and its implications for science today.
+We showed that stark participation biases exist, with researchers in the global south (particularly Africa and South America) being significantly underrepresented.
+Over 75% of published genomes have been led by researchers in affluent nations in central Europe, the USA, and China, and in many cases, researchers from these areas studied exotic plants native to the Global South with minimal collaborative efforts.
+Overall, our analyses reveal striking global participation imbalances (Figure 4), a lack of intercontinental collaborations (Figure 5), persistent gender biases (Figure 6), and an overwhelmingly eurocentric power structure.

-Building on this work, I am continuing to leverage the tools of data science to describe global patterns, participation gaps, and inequities in scientific research.
+Building on this work, we will continue to leverage the tools of data science to describe global patterns, participation gaps, and inequities in scientific research.
 Along with my collaborators, we build, curate, and analyze large-scale genomic and bibliometric datasets, to address fundamental questions about the global landscape of participation in science, identify areas of underrepresentation, and offer suggestions towards building a more inclusive discipline.
-Our current project investigates nearly 300,000 plant science papers to understand what demographic and socioeconomic factors impact research output and academic currency.
-Again, our analyses reveal striking global participation imbalances (Figure 3), a lack of intercontinental collaborations (Figure 4), persistent gender biases (Figure 5), and an overwhelmingly eurocentric power structure.

-Figure 4.
+Figure 5.
 Global collaboration network of plant science research.
 Circles represent publications that did not involve an intercontinental collaboration.
 Arrows represent cross-continental collaborations and are directed from corresponding author to co-author.

 BRYOPHYTE ECOLOGY and EVOLUTION